FAQs

 - Our sump basket covers are clear Lexan and can support the weight of an adult.

-- All roof flashing carry a 10-year manufacturer’s warranty.
+- All roof flashing carries a 10-year manufacturer’s warranty.

 - A majority of the radon fans we use have long-lasting, German-made motors.

-Typically, we use 4-inch pipe when higher airflow is required, systems requiring high suction and low flow utilize 2-inch and 3-inch pipe.
+Typically, we use a 4-inch pipe when higher airflow is required; systems requiring high suction and low flow utilize 2-inch and 3-inch pipe.
 When pipes will be exposed to the cold, we always use 4-inch, as it is less susceptible to freeze in the winter.

 The pipe must exhaust one foot above the roof, at least 10 feet above the ground, and 2 feet above any window within 10 feet, according to code.
 This prevents high radon concentrations from re-entering a building or being inhaled while outdoors on a patio or deck.

 Yes.
-Back drafting is the reverse flow of exhaust gases from fuel-fired appliances (such as water heaters and furnaces) that results in a buildup of carbon monoxide inside your home.
-American Radon tests for back draft and takes measures such as sealing air leaks to fix most back draft issues.
+Back drafting is the reverse flow of exhaust gases from fuel-fired appliances (such as water heaters and furnaces) that results in a buildup of carbon monoxide inside your home—American Radon tests for back draft and seals air leaks to fix most back draft issues.
 Additional makeup air is sometimes required.

 Some fans are louder than others.
-We bring a fan when we visit your home for an estimate so you can hear what it sounds like.
-We do offer a system noise suppressor, which reduces the noise by approximately 75 percent.
+When we visit your home, we bring a fan for an estimate so you can hear what it sounds like.
+We also offer a noise suppressor, which reduces the noise by approximately 75 percent.

 Yes, we offer a variety of accessories, including: